 A tumor and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the child with his or her physical, emotional, and social needs.

-Palliative care can help a child at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and grade of tumor, may receive palliative care.
+It works best when palliative care is started as early as needed in the treatment process.
 Children often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, people who receive both often have less severe symptoms, better quality of life, and families report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery and chemotherapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or chemotherapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 Remission and the chance of recurrence